 Advisory Board-the Motor Fuels Underground Storage Tank Trust Fund Advisory Board (established under R.S.
-30:2195.8), whose eight members consist of the following:
+30:2195.8), whose eight members consist of the following: a. the Secretary of the Department of Environmental Quality or his designee;

-- a. the Secretary of the Department of Environmental Quality or his designee; - b. four members appointed by the president of the Louisiana Oil Marketers and Convenience Store Association; - c. one member appointed by the Mid-Continent Oil and Gas Association; and - d. two members appointed by the secretary who represent the response action contractor community.
+b. four members appointed by the president of the Louisiana Oil Marketers and Convenience Store Association;

+c. one member appointed by the Mid-Continent Oil and Gas Association; and d. two members appointed by the secretary who represent the response action contractor community.

-Eligible Participant-any owner of an underground storage tank who has registered said tank with the department prior to the date of a release, has paid the annual tank registration fees along with any late payment fees, and has met the financial responsibility requirements imposed by Subsection B of this Section.
+Eligible Participant-any owner of an operating or newly-installed underground storage tank who has registered the tank with the department prior to the date of a release, has paid the annual tank registration fees along with any late payment fees, has met the financial responsibility requirements imposed by Subsection B of this Section, and, if applicable, has met the noncompliance financial responsibility amounts provided in R.S.
+30:2195.10.